MarioPasc/Coronary_Angiography_Detection/README.md

 - **(Last Version) Date:** May 30, 2025
 - **Authors:** Mario Pascual-González, Ariadna Jiménez-Partinen, Esteban J. Palomo, Ezequiel López-Rubio, Almudena Ortega-Gómez.

+## Paper

+Our paper, "Hyperparameter Optimization of YOLO Models for Invasive Coronary Angiography Lesion Detection and Assessment" has been accepted in (Computers in Biology and Medicine)[https://www.sciencedirect.com/journal/computers-in-biology-and-medicine].
+CompBioMed is a Q1 journal in the areas of "Computer Science, Interdisciplinary Applications" (26/175) and "Health Informatics" (7/107, Biology).
+As soon as the issue is published, the README will be updated with the paper's information.

 ## Overview

 The **ICA_Detection** project aims to develop a system for the detection of coronary artery disease through the analysis of angiographic images.
 This document outlines the modules that have been completed to date.